remorses/spiceflow/README.md

 module.exports = nextConfig;
 ```

-Create a file for your server actions inside the `/pages/api` directory:
+Create a file for your server actions inside the `/pages/api` directory with `'poor man user server'` at the top:

 ```ts
 // pages/api/server-actions.js